Xia–Shang–Zhou Chronology Project: Reception

 Coverage of the project in non-Chinese press focused on the conflict between nationalism and scholarship.
-However, not every member of the chronology project agrees on all of the dates.
-Indeed, the project has been unafraid to contest dates proposed even by the director.
-This suggests that the dates are being considered on their own merits rather than by deferring to authority, and that politics does not influence the detailed work of the project.
+However, not every member of the chronology project agreed on all of the dates.
+Indeed, the project has rejected dates proposed even by the director.
+This suggested to Harvard archaeologist Yun Kuen Lee that politics did not influence the detailed work of the project.

 In addition to methodological concerns, scholars have complained that the project is part of a tradition of relegating archaeology to a role of verifying traditional histories.
 They argue that this forces archeological evidence into a framework of a single sequence of similar dominant states, as depicted in the histories and reflected in the title "Three Dynasties".
 However, when evaluated on its own merits, the evidence reveals a much more complex origin of Chinese civilization, with many other advanced states that are not mentioned in the histories.

 A session of the Annual Conference of the Association for Asian Studies in 2002 was devoted to the preliminary report, where its methods were criticised by David Nivison, among others.
 An international conference on chronology arranged for October 2003 was postponed due to the SARS outbreak, but never rescheduled.
 The Project's dates have however become the orthodox chronology in Chinese textbooks and reference works.

 Some bronze inscriptions discovered since the draft report was issued in 2000 are inconsistent with the project's dates for the Western Zhou.
 For example: